 You must achieve a minimum score of B in all four of the categories.

-- Have references from Supervising Consultants with UK links / Fellows of Royal College of Surgeons
+- Have references from Supervising Consultants with UK links / Fellows of the Royal College of Surgeons

-- Be eligible for Tier 5 visa (maximum of 2 years) and willing to go back to home country following training in the UK.
+- Be eligible for a TW Government Authorised Exchange (TW GAE) visa (formerly known as Tier 5 visa) (maximum of 2 years) and willing to go back to home country following training in the UK.

 How to apply

 If you wish to apply for the ENT UK MTI, you are required to submit a completed application form together with the relevant supporting documents via email to: Ms Janet Stephen, ENT UK Education Officer, firstname.lastname@example.org.